rust-lang/rust/src/doc/rustc/src/platform-support/arm-none-eabi.md

 ## Target CPU and Target Feature options

-It is possible to tell Rust (or LLVM) that you have a specific model of ARM processor, using the [`-C target-cpu`][target-cpu] option.
+It is possible to tell Rust (or LLVM) that you have a specific model of Arm processor, using the [`-C target-cpu`][target-cpu] option.
 You can also control whether Rust (or LLVM) will include instructions that target optional hardware features, e.g. hardware floating-point, or Advanced SIMD operations, using [`-C target-feature`][target-feature].

-It is important to note that selecting a *target-cpu* will typically enable *all* the optional features available from ARM on that model of CPU and your particular implementation of that CPU may not have those features available.
+It is important to note that selecting a *target-cpu* will typically enable *all* the optional features available from Arm on that model of CPU and your particular implementation of that CPU may not have those features available.
 In that case, you can use `-C target-feature=-option` to turn off the specific CPU features you do not have available, leaving you with the optimized instruction